jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CICD.md

     {
         concurrency: 2, // Concurrency in group 1 (Note: 0 stands for full concurrency, 1 stands for serial, n stands for up to n jobs are executed at the same time)
         timeout: 1200,  // time-out of group 1 (s)
-        pause: 1,       // After the execution of this level is completed, the view will enter into the “pause” status; click “continue to execute” in the execution records to continue executing the following levels
+        pause: 1,       // After the execution of this level is completed, the view will enter into the "pause" status; click "continue to execute" in the execution records to continue executing the following levels
         max_fail: 3,    // The level (and the whole view) will only be marked as failed when the number of failed jobs in this level  reaches 3; if it is given 0 here, all the failed jobs will be ignored
         // Deployment job in group 1, each job corresponds to the deployment of one APP "jobs": [